-21. OIG Investigation
+20. OIG Investigation

-On April 7, 2005, we announced the Office of Inspector General ("OIG") for the Department of Health and Human Services served VITAS with civil subpoenas relating to VITAS' alleged failure to appropriately bill Medicare and Medicaid for hospice services.
+In April 2005, the Office of Inspector General ("OIG") for the Department of Health and Human Services served VITAS with civil subpoenas relating to VITAS' alleged failure to appropriately bill Medicare and Medicaid for hospice services.
 As part of this investigation, the OIG selected medical records for 320 past and current patients from VITAS' three largest programs for review.
 It also sought policies and procedures dating back to 1998 covering admissions, certifications, recertifications and discharges.
 During the third quarter of 2005 and again in May 2006, the OIG requested additional information from us.
-A qui tam complaint has been filed in U.S. District Court for the Southern District of Florida.
-We are conferring with the U.S. Attorney regarding our defenses to the complaint allegations.
-The U.S. Attorney has not decided whether to intervene in the qui tam action.
-We have incurred pretax expense related to complying with OIG requests and defending the litigation of \$1.1 million and \$637,000 for the years ended December 31, 2006 and 2005, respectively.
+The Court dismissed a related qui tam complaint filed in U.S. District Court for the Southern District of Florida with prejudice in July 2007.
+The plaintiffs are appealing this dismissal.
+Pretax expenses related to complying with OIG requests have been immaterial in 2007.
+We incurred pretax expense related to complying with OIG requests and defending the litigation of \$1.1 million and \$637,000 for the years ended December 31, 2006 and 2005, respectively.

-The government continues to investigate the complaint's allegations, against which VITAS is presently defending.
-We are unable to predict the outcome of this matter or the impact, if any, that the investigation may have on the business, results of operations, liquidity or capital resources.
+The government continues to investigate the complaint's allegations.
+We are unable to predict the outcome of this matter or the impact, if any, that the investigation may have on our business, results of operations, liquidity or capital resources.
 Regardless of outcome, responding to the subpoenas and defending the litigation can adversely affect us through defense costs, diversion of our time and related publicity.

-22. Related Party Transactions
+21. Related Party Transactions

-In October 2004, VITAS entered into a pharmacy services agreement ("Agreement") with Omnicare, Inc. ("OCR") whereby OCR will provide specified pharmacy services for VITAS and its hospice patients in geographical areas served by both VITAS and OCR.
-The Agreement has an initial term of three years that renews automatically thereafter for one-year terms.
+In October 2004, VITAS entered into a pharmacy services agreement ("Agreement") with Omnicare, Inc. ("OCR") whereby OCR provides specified pharmacy services for VITAS and its hospice patients in geographical areas served by both VITAS and OCR.
+The Agreement has an initial term of three years that renews automatically for one-year terms.
 Either party may cancel the Agreement at the end of any term by giving written notice at least 90 days prior to the end of said term.
 In June 2004, VITAS entered into a pharmacy services agreement with excelleRx.
 The agreement has a one-year term and automatically renews unless either party provides a 90-day written termination notice.
 Subsequent to June 2004, OCR acquired excelleRx.
-Under both agreements, VITAS made purchases of \$30.4 million, \$16.2 million and \$344,000 for the years ended December 31, 2006, 2005 and 2004, respectively and has accounts payable of \$4.0 million at December 31, 2006.
+Under both agreements, VITAS made purchases of \$33.6 million, \$30.4 million and \$16.2 million for the years ended December 31, 2007, 2006 and 2005, respectively, and has accounts payable of \$445,000 and \$4.0 million at December 31, 2007 and 2006, respectively.

 Mr. E. L. Hutton is non-executive Chairman of the Board and a director of the Company and OCR.
 Mr. Joel F. Gemunder, President and Chief Executive Officer of OCR, Mr. Charles H. Erhart, Jr. and Ms. Sandra Laney are directors of both OCR and the Company.
 Mr. Kevin J. McNamara, President, Chief Executive Officer and a director of the Company, is a director emeritus of OCR.
 We believe that the terms of these agreements are no less favorable to VITAS than we could negotiate with an unrelated party.

-23. Capital Stock Transactions
+22. Capital Stock Transactions

-In July 2006, we announced a \$50 million on-going stock repurchase program.
-Our previous stock repurchase program approved in February 2000 had remaining authorization of \$8 million.
+On April 26, 2007, our Board of Directors authorized a \$150 million stock repurchase program.
+For the year ended December 31, 2007, we repurchased 2,139,401 shares at a weighted average cost per share of \$59.77 under the April 2007 and July 2006 programs.
 For the year ended December 31, 2006, we repurchased 433,580 shares at a weighted average cost per share of \$36.01 under the July 2006 and February 2000 programs.